gshipley/summitlab14/Chapters/09-Installing_client_tools.md

 ###**Installing Git for Windows**

 The next step is to install [Git for Windows](http://msysgit.github.com/) so that you can synchronize your local application source and your OpenShift application.
-Git for Windows offers the easiest Git experience on the Windows operating system and is the recommended default - if you use another version of Git please ensure it can be executed from the command line and continue to the next section.
+Git for Windows offers the easiest Git experience on the Windows operating system and is the recommended default - if you use another version of Git, please ensure it can be executed from the command line, and continue to the next section.

 Download and install the [latest version of Git for Windows](http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git).
 Ensure that Git is added to your PATH so that it can be run from the command line.
 After the installation has completed, verify that Git is correctly configured by runing: